MY STORY — WHY I LEFT HARVEST BIBLE CHAPEL ROLLING MEADOWS

 Wayne Cordeiro, who wrote The Dream Releasers is one of the guest speakers at the Elephant Room 2 Conference

-Learning last year that the book, ‘Experiencing God: Knowing And Doing The Will Of God,’ by Henry Blackaby that was used for a ‘Bible’ study at Harvest that I was part of in 1998, is unbiblical.
+Learning in 2011 that the book, ‘Experiencing God: Knowing And Doing The Will Of God,’ by Henry Blackaby that was used for a ‘Bible’ study at Harvest that I was part of in 1998, is unbiblical.

 GOD CONFIRMS MY CONCERNS